Jonathan Price Was A "Hometown Hero." Police Shot & Killed Him For Trying To Break Up A Fight.

-On Monday, Shaun Lucas, a white police officer in Texas who shot and killed a black man was arrested and charged with the murder of Jonathan Price.
+On Monday, Shaun Lucas, a white police officer in Texas who shot and killed a Black man was arrested and charged with the murder of Jonathan Price.
 Price, 31, was unarmed at a convenience store when Lucas shot him.
 According to CBS Dallas, Texas Rangers booked the officer on Monday evening and an investigation is still underway.
-While Lucas remains in custody at Rockwall County Jail in East Texas, his bail was already set to $1 million.
+While Lucas remains in custody at Rockwall County Jail in East Texas, his bail was already set to $1 million (£850,000).

 Advertisement